Honors (HON)

 Workshop designed to advance progress on students' collaborative community projects.
 Students will work together to discuss project strategies and challenges and to review one another's work.

-Workshop designed to complete senior theses and project and to prepare students for presentation of work.
+Workshop designed to complete senior honors theses and to prepare students for presentation of work.
 Students will review one another's work, collaborate on the planning of the Spring Symposium, and workshop their presentations.
+Graded credit/no credit.